More big writedowns seen in mining sector - Blackrock

 "We haven't even started in terms of production cuts, we need to do a lot more.
 We don't see any light on the horizon in terms of demand so self-help will be the necessary evil for many companies."

-BlackRock is the world's largest asset manager, managing $4.5 trillion globally at the end of September.
+BlackRock is the world's largest asset manager, managing $4.5 trillion (£3 trillion) globally at the end of September.

 (Reporting by Eric Onstad, editing by Louise Heavens)